vogt4nick/recipes.vogt4nick.com/src/recipes/pasta/pasta-dough.md

 === "Ingredients"
     * 2 Eggs
-    * 125 g All Purpose Flour
+    * 125 g All-Purpose Flour

 === "Directions"
     1. **Prepare mix.** Pour the flour onto a work surface, shape it into a mound, and scoop out a deep hollow in its center.
 Break the eggs into the hollow.